johnwcowan/r7rs-work/SyslogCowan.md

 and `default` (= syslog local7).
 ASCII only, no controls, no spaces.

 `message-type`: any symbol representing the general type of this message.
-ASCII only, no controls, no spaces.
+ASCII only, no control characters, no spaces.

-`severity`: the closed set
+`severity`: the closed set of symbols
 `emergency`, `alert`, `critical`, `error`, `warning`, `notice`, `info`, `debug`.
-Default is `info`.
+The default is `info`.

 The reason it's closed is that it represents decreasing priority of importance, and if the caller uses some other symbol we won't know how to prioritize the message.
-So if the value is unknown, change it to error.
+So if the value is unknown, change it to `error`.

 ## Wire protocol